ld32/SmartSlurm/README.md

 ### Can I have -c x?

     Yes.
 All regular sbatch options are OK to have.

+### How about multiple inputs?

+    Yes.
+You can have -I "input1.txt input2.txt".

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)